 - Decide what value you will offer your listeners.

 - Be prepared to adapt to your audience’s interests.

 Captivate your audience with engaging content.
-Podcasting isn’t about reading your blog post on-air.
+Podcasting isn’t about reading your blog post-on-air.
 Develop conversational material to portray new ideas.

 In Hot Pod, a podcast newsletter, Nicholas Quah, states that “the gains in podcasting over the past several months were significant in relative terms, but are really a drop in bucket in absolutes, particularly in the more significant metrics: listenership, brand awareness, so on and so forth.”

 There’s room for growth in the podcast industry.
 Thus, craft content with the listener in mind, not just their interests, but also their listening habits.
-Research shows that listeners are more attentive with live content than recorded content.
+Research shows that listeners are more attentive to live content than recorded content.
 Your programming should offer valuable insights that are entertaining and informative.